IBM/BluePic/README.md

 ### 4. Configure OpenWhisk
 BluePic leverages OpenWhisk actions written in Swift for accessing the Alchemy Vision and Weather APIs.
 For instructions on how to configure OpenWhisk, see the following [page](Docs/OpenWhisk.md).
 You will find there details on configuration and invocation of OpenWhisk commands.

+### 5. Redeploy BluePic app to Bluemix
+After configuring the optional features, you should redeploy the BluePic app to Bluemix.
+You'd need the Cloud Foundry [command line](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) installed on your system to do so.
+Once you have logged in to Bluemix using the command line, you can execute `cf push` from the root folder of this repo on your local file system.
+This will push the application code and configuration to Bluemix.

 ## Running the iOS app
 If you don't have the iOS project already open, go to the `BluePic-iOS` directory and open the BluePic workspace using `open BluePic.xcworkspace`.